 - Construction personnel would stay within established corridors. - Construction personnel would follow posted speed limits.
-The maximum speed limit on FRTC bombing ranges is 35 miles per hour unless otherwise posted. - The Paiute Pipeline and State Route 839 (Alternatives 1 and 2) or State Route 361 (Alternative 3) would be sited to avoid prime or unique farmland or farmland of statewide or local importance. - Pedestrian field surveys would be conducted by a qualified and BLM-permitted paleontologist prior to any surface grading or excavation in areas of high (Class 4), very high (Class 5), or unknown (Class U) fossil yield potential.
-A partial survey may be conducted by a BLM-permitted paleontologist in areas with moderate potential (Class 3) or in other areas potentially sensitive to fossil resources. - If there were an unanticipated discovery of a potential paleontological resources, surfacedisturbing activities would cease in the immediate area of the discovery until the significant of the discovery can be analyzed, notification to proceed is received, and the appropriate BLM office has been notified.
+The maximum speed limit on FRTC bombing ranges is 35 miles per hour unless otherwise posted. - The potential relocation of the Paiute Pipeline and State Route 839 (Alternatives 1 and 2) or of the Paiute Pipeline and State Route 361 (Alternative 3) would be placed to avoid prime or unique farmland or farmland of statewide or local importance to the maximum extent practicable. - Pedestrian field surveys would be conducted by a qualified and BLM-permitted paleontologist prior to any surface grading or excavation in areas of high (Class 4), very high (Class 5), or unknown (Class U) fossil yield potential.
+A partial survey may be conducted by a BLM-permitted paleontologist in areas with moderate potential (Class 3) or in other areas potentially sensitive to fossil resources. - If there were an unanticipated discovery of a potential paleontological resources, surfacedisturbing activities would cease in the immediate area of the discovery until the significance of the discovery can be analyzed, notification to proceed is received, and the appropriate BLM office has been notified.
 The presence of any found paleontological resources are be managed according to the BLM Instruction Manual.
 Once the extent and potential significance of the paleontological resources on the site has been determined, appropriate mitigation measures for further site development may be developed.